 A world without unity is not sustainable.

-The human race faces a multitude of seemingly unsolvable problems including widespread poverty, malnutrition, war, disease, climate change, economic instability, gender inequality and deep-rooted prejudice.
+The human race faces a multitude of seemingly unsolvable problems including widespread poverty, malnutrition, war, disease, climate change, economic instability, health inequities, gender inequality and deep-rooted prejudice.

 Particularly damaging is racial prejudice.
 Although great strides have been made, racism still pervades the institutions of our society and holds a strong grip on individual hearts and minds.
 Many children already hold negative stereotypes of other racial and ethnic groups by the time they enter first grade.

 While we might make some progress addressing each of these issues separately, UnityWorks believes that they are only pieces of a larger puzzle—symptoms of the primary disease afflicting society: the disunity of the human race.

 We believe that a fragmented approach is itself part of the problem, and that unity is a prerequisite for achieving the